The Nature of Post-Starburst Galaxies: Real Deal or Masquerading Impostors?: Results

-Figure~\ref{fig:PSBs_SFHs} shows examples of star-formation histories (SFH) of $z=0.7,1$ PSBs (either \true PSBs or impostors) and non-PSBs in \firebox, with $M_{\rm star}>5\times 10^9\Msun$.
+Figure~\ref{fig:PSBs_SFHs} shows examples of star-formation histories (SFH) of PSBs and non-PSBs in \firebox.
 Specifically, we show the evolution of both specific SFR and molecular hydrogen gas mass fraction, over the past Gyr.
 In general, galaxies in \firebox have diverse SFHs.
 The evolution of the SFR of \firebox galaxies is tightly correlated with that of their molecular gas content, where increasing $M_{\rm H_2}$ are typically associated with proportionally increasing SFRs and significantly reduced $M_{\rm H_2}$ correspond to the drop in SFR due to gas consumption and stellar feedback following starburst events.
 Consequently, after major starbursts, both the SFR and $M_{\rm H_2}$ of galaxies are drastically reduced.

-The SFH of \true PSBs in \firebox is, by definition, characterized by a recent starburst event that lead the sSFR to drop to currently low values of $\mathrm{sSFR}<3\times 10^{-11}~\mathrm{yr}^{-1}$.
-These galaxies experienced an intense starburst in the past $\lesssim 200\Myr$, that consumed, ejected, and diffused a large fraction of the available gas reservoir, temporarily halting star formation.
+The PSBs with low star-formation activity at the time when they are selected (top panels in Figure~\ref{fig:PSBs_SFHs}) are characterized by a recent, intense starburst event in the past $\lesssim 200\Myr$, resulting in a significant drop in their sSFR.
+During this starburst event, a large fraction of the available gas reservoir in these galaxies is consumed, ejected, and diffused, temporarily halting star formation.
 This behaviour is akin to that of ‘breathing' galaxies, where stellar feedback periodically displaces large amounts of gas, especially in low-mass galaxies \citep[e.g.,][]{Stinson2007,Muratov2015,Christensen2016,El-Badry2016,Angles-Alcazar2017,Pandya2021,Cenci2024a}.
-This starburst-induced quenching episode is only temporary, and the galaxy will eventually re-establish a star-formation activity close to that of galaxies on the star-forming main-sequence.
-The recent evolution of \true PSBs is thus consistent with that of low-mass, non-interacting starburst galaxies studied in \citet{Cenci2024a}.
-The star-formation history and properties of temporarily quenched galaxies in our sample that exhibit PSB-like photometric features (but possibly too strong emission lines for a spectroscopic selection) are also similar to rejuvenating galaxies observed at high-redshift \citep[$z>5$; see, e.g.,][]{Witten2024}.
+This starburst-induced quenching episode is only temporary, and the galaxies will eventually re-establish a star-formation activity close to that of galaxies on the star-forming main-sequence (SFMS).
+The recent evolution of low-SFR PSBs is thus consistent with that of low-mass, non-interacting starburst galaxies studied in \citet{Cenci2024a}.
+The SFH and properties of temporarily quenched galaxies in our sample that exhibit PSB-like photometric features are also similar to rejuvenating galaxies observed at high-redshift \citep[$z>5$; see, e.g.,][]{Witten2024}.
+We posit that our simulated sample of galaxies clearly includes a subset of galaxies cycling between bursty and quiescent phases, which may be over-represented in \firebox relative to the real Universe.
+Their rapid variability can exaggerate discrepancies between instantaneous and time-averaged SFR indicators, complicating the direct comparisons with observational samples and reproducing features typical of real PSBs.